 “It is.
 And it too could be put to use with devastating results in the wrong hands.”

 “As you’ve pointed out,” Bettencort interjects, “we contracted elsewhere for restructuring projects on the East Coast circuits.
-I honestly believe, um, however, the inevitable fusion, if you will, of your two competing technologies will become a symbol of cooperation to inspire further such ventures.
+I honestly believe, however, the inevitable fusion, if you will, of your two competing technologies will become a symbol of cooperation to inspire further such ventures.
 Your contribution to that project has been phenomenal, I must say.
-Your progress on the West Coast arterial and capillary routes is far ahead of expectation and we anticipate full national conversion should be complete in four more years.”
+Your progress on the West Coast arterial and capillary routes is far ahead of expectation and we anticipate full national conversion should be complete in five more years.”

 Eric’s tone is conversational without condescension.
 “Without the paralyzing bureaucracy of myriad state and federal agencies, many apparently at cross-purposes, and the near-crippling efforts of entrenched industries threatened by these rapid shifts in form and function, my teams could have helped you complete the project in half that, but I do understand your desire to provide employment, and there is a certain undeniable sense of pride in finishing a job oneself.